Gustave Besson, his Factories and Family

 A little more has been found regarding oldest sister Cécile’s activities.
 There are no records indicating that she ever got married and three sources indicate that she headed the Paris factory in the 1880s.
 Evidence submitted (December 5, 1895) in the court case “Fontaine Besson vs Fontaine Besson,” states that since Cécile was entitled to a share in the business and that she would manage the Paris factory.
 This seems to have started shortly after Marthe’s marriage in 1879 or possibly 1881, when the estate was settled.
 At that time they fired managers that had been overseeing both factories.
 Georges and Gabrielle were bought out in 1882, leaving Cécile and Marthe as equal partners.
 Proceedings were initiated in 1887, presumably by Marthe, to dissolve that partnership and the next year, the court ordered that the business be sold with half the proceeds going to each sister.
 Marthe bought the entire business for £23,719, including a cheque from Adolphe in the amount of £7500, presumably from investments made after marriage.

 Cécile’s will made in 1887 gave 28,500 francs to various people, including 1500 francs for an annuity for the benefit of Georges children and 10,000 francs for the benefit of the workers in the French factory.
-This was £1127 (Swedish krona basis), only 7% of her estates value.
+This was £1127 (Swedish krona basis), 7% of her estates value.
 However, her will also specified that both the London and Paris factories be sold to settle the estate.
 It tells of great difficulties with all three of her siblings, including her view of Marthe’s actions leading to removing her from the business: (Marthe) “odiously frustrated me, in my rights as well for the succession of my parents as for our commercial partnership she gave proof in the proceedings now pending in England.”
 This was less than two years before Cécile’s death.

 Some time before the Paris Exposition in 1889, Adolphe became more involved in publicizing the business and changed the name of the company in advertising and press release from “F (Florentine) Besson” to “Fontaine-Besson.”
 He claimed credit for designing newly introduced instruments including the widely publicized Cornophone (Cornon) and Clarinette Pédal.
 We can’t know what involvement he might have had, but there is much room for doubt, evidenced in testimony he later gave in court (1895).
 When asked when he learned the business of making musical instruments, his response was: “It is no matter.
 Was it necessary for me to know how to make a musical instrument?
 I do not suppose Mr. Colman makes mustard himself.”